As the saying goes, we are our own worst critics. But sometimes other people like you tell you what’s bugging them about you as well.

 - Take that feedback to heart moving forward, or simply let it go.

 Of course, this process will be different for different people.

-At INBOUND 2016, we asked 57 speakers and attendees how they deal with negative feedback.
+At INBOUND 2016, we asked 57 speakers and attendees how they deal with rejection and negative feedback.
 As expected, different people had different approaches to handling negative feedback from their readers, customer and co-workers.